 Rodents make up 40 percent of all mammal species on the planet.
-There are a multitude of different types of rodent species living around the world today, including in Southern California and across the United States.
+There is a multitude of different types of rodent species living around the world today, including in Southern California and across the United States.
 Rats and muskrats are two types of rodents that live in California and elsewhere around the country.
 If you are like many people, you probably do not have a clear understanding of the differences that exist between rats and muskrats.

 Most Common Types of Rats in the United States